giantswarm/envctl/docs/development.md

 K8s WC Connection → grafana-wc (port forward) → grafana (MCP)
 ```

+**Dependency Graph Structure:**
+- **Nodes**: Each service (K8s connection, port forward, or MCP server) is a node in the graph
+- **Edges**: Dependencies are directed edges from dependent to dependency
+- **Node Types**: `KindK8sConnection`, `KindPortForward`, `KindMCP`
+- **Node IDs**: Prefixed strings like `k8s:context-name`, `pf:service-name`, `mcp:server-name`

+**Dependency Rules:**
+1. **Port Forwards** depend on their target K8s connection (specified by `KubeContextTarget`)
+2. **MCP Servers** can depend on:
+   - Port forwards (specified in `RequiresPortForwards` array)
+   - K8s connections (e.g., the "kubernetes" MCP depends on MC connection)
+3. **K8s Connections** have no dependencies (they are the foundation)

+**Starting Services with Dependencies:**
+When starting services, the Orchestrator:
+1. Groups services by dependency levels using topological sort
+2. Starts services level by level (level 0 first, then 1, etc.)
+3. Waits for services in each level to become ready before starting the next level
+4. Only starts services whose K8s dependencies are healthy

+Example startup order:
+- Level 0: K8s connections (no dependencies)
+- Level 1: Port forwards (depend on K8s connections)
+- Level 2: MCP servers (depend on port forwards)

+**Restarting Services with Dependencies:**
+When restarting a service, the Orchestrator now ensures all its dependencies are also running:
+1. Checks if the service's dependencies are active
+2. If any dependency is not active, it includes it for restart
+3. Starts all services (the requested one plus its dependencies) in dependency order
+4. This ensures a service always has its requirements satisfied

+For example, restarting the "grafana" MCP server will also restart the "grafana-mc" port forward if it's not running.

 #### 2. Health Monitoring
 The Orchestrator continuously monitors Kubernetes connection health:
 - Performs periodic health checks (default: 15 seconds)